vamsitallapudi/vamsitallapudi/README.md

 - ⚡ Fun fact: ...
 -->

-I am Vamsi Tallapudi, a Full-Stack Mobile Developer who loves developing for Android and currently working as a Technical Lead at HCL Technologies.
+I am Vamsi Tallapudi, a Full-Stack Mobile Developer who loves developing for Android and currently working as Application Consultant at DBS Bank.

 Ever since my first Android app has reached thousands of users, I am in love with Android Development and made it my career.